Admission & Application

 Current WCL L.L.M. and JD Students

 Current American University Washington College of Law JD and LL.M. students do not need to submit a separate application but should enroll through the myAU portal.
-All courses are for 1 credit except on the United Nations Conventions Against Corruption, which is for 2 credits.
-A maximum of 2 credits is available.
+All courses are for 1 credit.
+A maximum of 2 credits is available to present law students.

 The Office of the Register can be reached by: Tel: 202-274-4080, Fax: 202-274-4085, or email at email@example.com.